 For all financial instruments measured at amortised cost, interest income or expense is recorded using the EIR.
-EIR is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument or a shorter period, where appropriate, to the net carrying amount of the financial instrument or a shorter period, where appropriate, to the net carrying amount of the financial liability.
+EIR is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument or a shorter period, where appropriate, to the net carrying amount of the financial asset or financial liability.